MCTantrum/WorldEditSlimefun/README.md

 This can be helpful with testing how optimized the blocks are or if they would cause any issues in mass usage.

 ## Commands
+- `/wesf wand` This command gives a player the selection wand
 - `/wesf pos1` This command sets the location for position 1 for your paste/clear command.
 - `/wesf pos2` This command sets the location for position 2 for your paste/clear command.
 - `/wesf paste <Slimefun ID>` This command pastes the block you specified in the world with the position you chose.
 It has 1 argument that is the slimefun item id.
 This can be any placeable Slimefun or Slimefun Addon block.